 Drill an 11 mm hole in the concrete with a typical depth of 50 mm for the supplied M8 concrete anchor (C).
 If another model is used, please adapt the hole dimensions accordingly.
-Clean the hole area of the dust.
+Clean the hole area of dust.
 Insert the concrete anchor into the hole.
-Mount the plate in place and insert the M8 fixation screw (B) in its hole.
+Mount the plate in place and insert the M8 fixation screw (A/B) in its hole.
 Turn the plate so it is oriented according to requirement.
 Make a coarse leveling of the plate (D).
-Start fixing the plate by tightening the M8 central screw (B).
+Start fixing the plate by tightening the M8 central screw (A).
 Check regularly the plate orientation and level until the plate is rigidly fixed (D).
-Now the instrument can be placed on the mounting plate using the six screws and washers to fix it.
+Remove the housing lid of the instrument and put it on the mounting plate using the four screws and washers to fix it.
+With all GMS-type housing, the base plate is leveled to 0.8Nm evenly on each screw.
+Take care about the two orientation pins on the plate (E/F).